sigdial/sigdial-resources/pages/tools/tools.md

 folder: tools
 ---

-If you want to add other tools or find errors, please create GitHub [issues](https://github.com/sigdial/sigdial-resources/issues) or [pull requests](https://github.com/sigdial/sigdial-resources/pulls) (Edit [this file](https://github.com/sigdial/sigdial-resources/blob/gh-pages/pages/tools/tools.md).).If you don't have an account on GitHub, please email at <resources@sigdial.org>.
+If you want to add other tools or find errors, please create GitHub [issues](https://github.com/sigdial/sigdial-resources/issues) or [pull requests](https://github.com/sigdial/sigdial-resources/pulls) (Edit [this file](https://github.com/sigdial/sigdial-resources/blob/gh-pages/pages/tools/tools.md).).
+If you don't have an account on GitHub, please email at <resources@sigdial.org>.

 Part of this list was ported from DialPort resource list.
 We thank DialPort and National Science Foundation.